These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 b.
 Data Processing Agreement

-12. Governing Law and Disputes
+11. Governing Law and Disputes

 The contractual relationship of Eperoto and the User will be governed by and interpreted under the laws of Sweden, without regard to its conflict of laws principles.

 Any dispute, controversy or claim arising out of or in connection with these General Terms and Conditions, Software as a Service Agreement, Data Processing Agreement, or the breach, termination, or invalidity thereof, shall first be referred to mediation in accordance with the Mediation Rules of the Arbitration Institute of the Stockholm Chamber of Commerce, unless Eperoto or the User objects.
 If Eperoto or the User objects to mediation or if the mediation is terminated, the dispute shall be finally resolved by arbitration in accordance with the Rules for Expedited Arbitrations of the Arbitration Institute of the Stockholm Chamber of Commerce.
 The place of arbitration shall be Stockholm.
-The language of proceedings shall be in Swedish.
+The language of proceedings shall be in Swedish, Norwegian, Danish, or English.
 Eperoto and the User shall bear their own cost during the proceedings, regardless of the outcome of the proceedings.

 Appendix 1